unitycontainer/documentation/tutorials/registration/registration.md

 ### Instances created outside of Unity

 A lot of times parts of system's infrastructure require to be available to clients and services of the application.
-These entities are created and managed outside of Unity but should be accessible by consumers of the framework during subsequent resolutions. <br>
+These entities are created and managed outside of Unity but should be accessible by consumers of the framework during subsequent resolutions.
 To enable access to these objects Unity provides a way to register instances.
 For more information see [Instance Registration](instance.md).

 ### Instances created by registered Type factories